karinearzoine/ThoughtsBlog/_posts/2015-08-02-misdiagnosis.md

 ####[IBS ?](https://en.wikipedia.org/wiki/Irritable_bowel_syndrome){:target="_blank"}
-It explained some symptoms, but not all of them, it wasn't so.
+I've been taking probiotic supplements for a few months, but symptoms kept developing.
+It eased some and didn't explain others, it wasn't so.

 ####[Celiac disease ?](https://en.wikipedia.org/wiki/Coeliac_disease){:target="_blank"}